 Although Greenpeace’s focus is more about environmental pollution, their work also provides reliable research into hazardous chemicals used in textile manufacturing that are relevant to human health.

 Why Fashion Needs A Detox

-Consider conventionally produced cotton, which is not only one of the world’s most heavily sprayed crops in terms of pesticides, but is also considered to be a major polluter of the fashion industry.
+Consider conventionally produced cotton, which is not only one of the world’s most heavily sprayed crops in terms of pesticides – including the very nasty glyphosate – but is also considered to be a major polluter of the fashion industry.
 After harvest, its natural cream colour is bleached to a more desirable white, followed by toxic chemical dyes, containing plasticizers, to create the required fabric colour.
 And it doesn’t stop there; most garments also contain what’s known as ‘finishing chemicals’.
 These include such toxins as PFCs, which are used to stain and waterproof clothing, formaldehyde and phthalates, which help make some textiles like so-called ‘vegan leather’ softer, to name just a few.

 These can lead to serious health consequences.
 Cases in point: recently, over 1000 staff at American and United airlines complained of illness after receiving new uniforms – it turned out that there was formaldehyde used to preserve the wool fabric that was actually making them sick.
 And Primark just recalled one of their flip flop lines because they contained a chemical that could be absorbed by the bottoms of your feet and lead to cancer.

 Don’t underestimate the toxicity of the chemicals used in clothing manufacturing: many of them are on The Environmental Working Group’s Dirty Dozen List, and are considered a health risk.